Our Seattle Location

 "Cocaine nose" is a popular term among those with an addiction who snort the drug, referencing the numbness and tingling sensations in the nasal passages after snorting a line.
 Although cocaine nose is favored by many coke addicts, others dislike the tingling feeling left behind by the white powder.
 The drug can also be smoked.

 But what does it do?
 One of the main reasons the drug is used is to stay awake.
 Additionally, cocaine makes you feel as though you're "on top of the world".
 It has ego-boosting properties that make you feel invincible, which, when coupled with drinking, can create a dangerous concoction with an inflated sense of self.

 Additionally, cocaine makes you feel as though you're "on top of the world".
 It has ego-boosting properties that make you feel invincible, which, when coupled with drinking, can create a dangerous concoction with an inflated sense of self.

 Truly, for the price you pay, coke is an extremely short-lived high.
 This contributes to the popularity of drugs like meth which have similar properties of keeping you awake while also lasting much longer.

+What are the side effects of cocaine use?
 Since the drug is a stimulant, there are noticeable symptoms of use.
 It is easy to recognize the side effects of coke in an individual who is currently high, or even in one who was coked out the night before.
 Effects of cocaine after use and signs of addiction include:

 You can notice the symptoms of cocaine use immediately or the effects after.
 Usually the user is incredibly fidgety or restless and often talks for long periods of time about nothing in particular.
 They are extremely distracted and their attention tends to shift from one topic to another with no reason why.